Chem 051 - Fundamentals of Chemistry » Winter 2021 » Homework Week 3

 D. particles are moving very fast

-E. particles are in fixed positions
+E. particles are close together

 Question #9